 <?php get_sidebar(); ?>

 This is the code I used (between the closing header tag and the footer call).
 You may or may not have to adjust yours.
-By default the category on the theme I’m using is meant to be a short description of what’s contained in the category and not an article itself.
-What I want the category page to be though is a long article going over everything in the category to some degree interlinking the relevant posts througout.
+By default, the category on the theme I’m using is meant to be a short description of what’s contained in the category and not an article itself.
+What I want the category page to be though is a long article going over everything in the category to some degree interlinking the relevant posts throughout.

 So what this edit did was make the description show just as a regular post would, instead of above the post excerpts.
 By doing this I can have this main silo page linked to from all the articles while in the sidebar it will have the articles in the category thanks to the ultimate posts widget below.

 What I don’t like, besides the name, is only a minor inconvenience but still annoying.
 After I created these longer posts in the category descriptions the whole thing is showing in when I go to the category list page.